Slippery Elm

 IBS Symptom Management (Combination Formula Evidence)

-The open-label pilot (n=31) found a slippery elm-containing diarrhea/alternating IBS formula significantly reduced straining, abdominal pain, bloating, flatulence, and global IBS symptoms over the treatment phase.
-The constipation-IBS formula increased bowel movement frequency.
-NOTE: These were combination formulas — individual contributions of slippery elm cannot be definitively isolated.
+An open-label pilot found a slippery elm-containing diarrhea/alternating IBS formula significantly reduced straining, abdominal pain, bloating, flatulence, and global IBS symptoms.
+A constipation-IBS formula increased bowel movement frequency.
+Note: these were combination formulas — individual contributions of slippery elm cannot be definitively isolated.

 Demulcent (Soothing) Effect on Mucous Membranes